GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

    ReadableStream and WritableStream.
  - The prollyfill doesn't need to provide the maximum possible performance.
  - The prollyfill doesn't need to support versions of Javascript prior to ES6.
+ - The prollyfill doesn't need to have perfect fidelity to the standard.

 ## Assumptions